mathun3003/PySNA/docs/docs/user-guide/overview/TwitterAPI.md

 ```
 Compare two or more Tweets with the specified comparison attribute.

+This function takes in multiple tweet IDs as string or integer representation.
+The comparison attributes are passed in by a list object or by a single string.

-For one attribute, only the corresponding value is returned.
+For a single attribute, only the corresponding value is returned.
 For multiple attributes, a dictionary with the key-value pairs of the requested attributes is returned.

 Args: